Aperture Summer Open - FAQs

 How should I digitally prepare my images for entry?

 The image-preparation specifications can be found here.

-I would much rather the curator review a physical entry instead of digital images.
+I would much rather show prints instead of submitting digital images.
 Is that possible?

 No. Digital review has now become standard practice for more and more juried competitions and reviews.
 If your scans are good quality, we will easily make the mental leap from the computer screen to the actual work.
 Regrettably, we are unable to consider entries that are not submitted digitally.